Dubai: Khansa Al Zubair

 Anti-inflation

-Meanwhile, central banks around the world are tightening interest rates to combat inflation, and the US central bank announced the largest rate increase in more than 22 years, raised the benchmark interest rate by half a percentage point in the past two months, and warned of more The increases, and the Federal Reserve, is talking about multiple interest rate increases of 50 basis points as they try to bring down inflation.
+Meanwhile, central banks around the world are tightening interest rates to combat inflation, and the US central bank announced the largest rate increase in more than 22 years, raised the benchmark interest rate by half a percentage point in the past two months, and warned of more The increases, and the Federal Reserve, is talking regarding multiple interest rate increases of 50 basis points as they try to bring down inflation.

 New Zealand reserve